genicam/harvesters/README.rst

 .. contents:: Table of Contents

 ################################
-What would harvester do for you?
+What would Harvester do for you?
 ################################

 Harvester mainly consists of two Python modules, one is an image acquisition engine Harvester Core and the other is GUI, Harvester GUI.
 In this section, we learn what Harvester offer us.